 And finally, we crowned the city with the best quality of life index the “Best Suburb near Minneapolis.”
 We’re lookin’ at you, Deephaven.

 Read on below to learn more about what it’s like to live in the best of the best.
 Or skip to the end to see the list of all the suburbs ranked from best to worst.

-North Oaks is the second best ‘burb we looked at near Minneapolis for 2018.
+Victoria is the second best ‘burb we looked at near Minneapolis for 2019.

-Here in Victoria, it’s really safe, and residents are just about as rich as you’ll see in the Minneapolis metro area.
+Here in Elko New Market, it’s really safe, and residents are just about as rich as you’ll see in the Minneapolis metro area.

 The bad side?
 Schools are more crowded, and the cost of living puts a large part of the city out of reach for most families.

 But price is based on demand and a lot of people want to live in Elko New Market.

 North Oaks ranks as the 4th best suburb of Minneapolis for 2019.

 You won’t find many better places to raise your kids in the region than in North Oaks and the schools are some of the best around.

 Coming in as the fifth best is Rogers.